JetBrains/Qodana/topics/code-coverage.md

 </step>
 </procedure>

-#### Open a local coverage report
+#### Overview coverage reports in IDE

-You can open a locally-based code coverage file in your IDE.
+You can overview locally-based code coverage reports directly in JetBrains IDEs.

 In your IDE, navigate to <menupath>Run | Show coverage data</menupath> and open the file containing the code coverage report.